finchodev/finchodev/README.md

 ## `> What I like making`
  - Websites
-   - HTML5, CSS, NodeJS
+   - HTML5, CSS, NodeJS, PHP
- - Discord & Slack bots
+ - Discord Bots
-   - Discord.js, Bolt.js, Conflict
+   - Discord.js, Node.js
  - Frameworks

 ## `> What I'm working on`
- - Eclipse Proxy
+ - Fracital Proxy
+ - Totally Science
+ - VyroDev
+ - My Website
  - This

 ## `> Where you can find me`